helpmehelpus/r-python/README.md

 5. **Limited error messages:** parser and type checker errors are functional but not always user-friendly.
 6. **No tail-call optimization:** deep recursion may overflow the stack.
 7. **Maybe/Result constructors:** `Just()`, `Nothing`, `Ok()`, `Err()` cannot be parsed from source code yet.
+8. **Small standard library:** only a small set of metabuiltins is available (basic I/O, conversions, simple string/list helpers); there are no rich libraries for math, dates/times, networking, etc.
+9. **No exceptions:** there is no `try`/`catch` mechanism or exception hierarchy; errors are represented via `Maybe`/`Result` types or abort execution with an error message.
+10. **No objects or methods:** there are no classes, interfaces, or method calls; programs are written with functions, lists/tuples, and algebraic data types.
+11. **No concurrency or async:** the language has no built-in support for threads, async/await, or parallel execution.
+12. **Interpreter-only, unoptimized:** execution is performed by a tree-walking interpreter without bytecode/JIT or optimization passes, so performance is below production-grade VMs/compilers.
+13. **Minimal tooling:** beyond the CLI and internal pretty printer, there is no dedicated debugger, formatter binary, or IDE integration yet.

 ---